Francisco del Rosario Sánchez: 1859–1861: Banishment and annexation

+Dominican Revolutionary Board and Haiti

 Returning to Curaçao, Sánchez set the structure for the purposes.
 He ordered a formation called the Dominican Revolutionary Board, of which his part was composed chiefly of Baecistas such as Manuel María Gautier and Valentín Ramírez Báez.
 The second figure of the movement was led by Cabral, who despite being a supporter of Báez, had always maintained his ideals of independence of judgment, along with liberal and national position, of which has shown through his subsequent evolution.
-Also on board of the movement was his old comrade and fellow Trinitario, Pedro Alejandro Piña, who had always stood firm on all national struggles.
+Also on board of the movement was his old comrade and fellow Trinitario, Pedro Alejandrino Piña, who had always stood firm on all national struggles.

 But without resources, there was little he could do.
 During this time, he attempted to gain support from various other countries but to no avail.
 Faced with no other choice, Sánchez ended up traveling to Haiti, where he asked president Fabre Geffrard for support to liberate the Dominican Republic from Spanish neocolonialism.
-Addressing the president, Sánchez says:
+(Geffrard, despite leading the revolt that led to Faustin Soulouque's fall from power, had previously acted as one of Haiti's commanding leaders during the Dominican War of Independence).
+Geffrard's cabinet was divided between a sector hostile to the Dominicans and another that understood that the time had come to respect their decision to live apart from Haiti.
+In this last position, the Minister of Police, Joseph Lamothe, distinguished himself.
+But Lamothe's position was a minority, so Sánchez was forced to present, on March 20, a memorandum to the two ministers with whom he was negotiating, in which he explained his conceptions of what cordial relations between the two countries should be: two sovereign nations that divided the island, with full recognition of one another's existence.
+A family tradition states that in the interview he had with the Haitian president, Sánchez told him the following:

 Although initially skeptical, he eventually agreed to give aid to the rebels due to the possibility of Spain stretching its power to the rest of the island.
+It was agreed that he would leave Haiti and return secretly, so that the Haitian government would not be committed to the expedition he was going to carry out.
+In addition to permission to use its territory, the Haitian administration agreed to provide weapons to the Dominican revolutionaries.
 With this, he managed to recruit other exiled Dominicans and obtain resources to organize a force of 500 men.
-This expedition would later be revered to as the Dominican Regeneration Movement.
+This expedition would later be referred to as the Dominican Regeneration Movement.